 Infrastructure

-History made as Kenya launches Sh327bn standard gauge railway
+History Made as Kenya Launches Sh327bn Railway

 Kenya has inaugurated its standard gauge railway between Mombasa and Nairobi, cutting the 480-kilometre journey between the two cities from eight hours to four and a half.

-“The foundations we lay today will lead us to a new chapter of industrialisation,” Mr Kenyatta said as he promised to fast track the establishment of Special Economic Zones along the standard gauge railway.
+“The foundations we lay today will lead us to a new chapter of industrialisation,” Mr Kenyatta said as he promised to fast-track the establishment of Special Economic Zones along the standard gauge railway.

 The Mombasa-Nairobi standard gauge railway was built by the China Road and Bridge Corporation, which signed a deal with the Kenya Railways Corporation for feasibility studies and preliminary designs for the project in 2009.